rkilchmn/frontac24/README.md

 and hit enter, without having to move the mouse and click on "Search".

 ## Support for Enter payment on bank inquiry page
-BF adds a link at the bottom of the bank inquiry page to enter another payment.
+BF adds a pulldown menu at the top of bank inquiry page to enter another payment, deposit, bank transfer or general journal transaction.
-Often a user will keep the bank inquiry page open and continually add payments from there, rather than navigating around through FA's pages of links.
+Often a user will keep the bank inquiry page open and continually add transactions from there, rather than navigating around through FA's pages of links.

 ## add total equities line to balance sheet report